-- E. coli RNA Polymerase – E. coli’s own RNA polymerase that will be used for the strain to copy DNA into RNA in the transcription process.
+- E. coli RNA Polymerase – E. coli's own RNA polymerase that is used for the strain to copy DNA into RNA in the transcription process.

 - pET Expression Vector – The pET expression vector is an engineered plasmid that uses the origin of replication from pBR322 and the basis for the T7 phage RNA polymerase promoter for recombinant protein expression on the lac operon.

 - Lac Repressor- The Lac repressor (LacI) inhibits genes that code proteins involved in bacterial lactose metabolism.
-In the case of IPTG induction, when IPTG is not present (lactose structural analog), the lac repressor will prevent E. coli’s RNA polymerase from transcribing T7 RNA polymerase.
+In the case of IPTG induction, when IPTG is not present, the lac repressor will prevent E. coli’s RNA polymerase from transcribing T7 RNA polymerase.

-- Gene of Interest – This is what you want expressed when all is said and done, and the gene itself is inserted into your vector prior to the vector being taken up by E. coli (in this article that would be the pET expression vector).
+- Gene of Interest – The gene you want expressed.
+This is the gene of study that is inserted into your vector prior to the vector being taken up by E. coli (in this article the vector would be the pET expression vector).

 What are the Steps Involved in Induction?
 (This is what you’ve been waiting for)